KishoreKammela/JobBoardly/docs/employer-features.md

   - A dashboard listing all jobs posted by the employer's company.
   - Displays job title, status, and applicant count for each job.
   - Quick links to edit a job or view its applicants.
 Actions may be disabled if the job or company is suspended/deleted, or if the job itself is suspended by an admin.
+  - Employers can preview their jobs in any status (pending, rejected, suspended) via a link on this page, which leads to the job detail page (`/jobs/[jobId]`) where they will see all details including screening questions.
 - _Note_: Job posting and management are disabled if the company account is 'suspended' or 'deleted'.

 ### 2.4.
 Applicant Management